rrrohit1/modular-llm-finetuning/README.md

 ## Models

-The project supports two powerful language models:
+The project supports language model fine-tuning using LoRA (Low-Rank Adaptation) for efficient parameter tuning:

-1. **Google's Gemma 2B**: A lightweight yet powerful model, ideal for efficient fine-tuning
+1. **Google's Gemma 2B**: A lightweight yet powerful model, ideal for efficient fine-tuning on consumer hardware
-2. **Meta's LLaMA**: A highly capable model known for its strong performance on domain-specific tasks
+2. **Meta's LLaMA**: A highly capable model known for strong performance on domain-specific tasks

-Both models can be fine-tuned using causal language modeling on the medical transcriptions.
-The choice of model can be specified through command-line arguments or in the configuration file.

-### Default Models Available
+### Default Model

-- `google/gemma-2b`: Gemma 2B base model
-- `meta-llama/Llama-3.2-1B`: LLaMA3.2 1B base model
+The default model is specified in `src/config.py` and can be overridden via the `--model_name` CLI argument.

+### Fine-Tuning Approach

+- **Method**: Supervised Fine-Tuning (SFT) with LoRA adapters
+- **Trainer**: HuggingFace `SFTTrainer` from TRL library
+- **Quantization**: Support for bfloat16 and float16 precision
+- **Adapters**: LoRA configuration for memory-efficient fine-tuning

 ### Training Libraries

 The following libraries are used for efficient training:

-- `bitsandbytes` for quantization
+- `transformers` for loading models and tokenizers
-- `peft` for LoRA adapters
+- `peft` for LoRA adapter configuration
-- `transformers` for loading the model
+- `trl` for `SFTTrainer` and `SFTConfig`
-- `datasets` for loading and using the fine-tuning dataset
+- `datasets` for dataset loading and processing
-- `trl` for the trainer class
+- `torch` for PyTorch framework

 ## License